carlosp420/nymphalidae_diversification/MS.md

 #### Satyrini
-The diverse tribe Satyrini radiated simultaneously with the radiation of their main hostplant, grasses, during the climatic cooling in the Oligocene (Peña and Wahlberg, 2008).
+The diverse tribe Satyrini radiated simultaneously with the radiation of their main hostplant, grasses, during the climatic cooling in the Oligocene [@pena2008].
 Thus, it is somewhat surprising that part of Satyrini (the subtribes Euptychiina, Satyrina and Pronophilina) were found to have accelerated diversification in only 17% of the trees from the posterior distribution.
 Although this can be attributed to low phylogenetic signal [posterior probability